SteveC-SoC/JavaScript30/README.md

 - Tutorial completed ✔
 - easier than I though, understand the concepts, will want to make it mine, play about with it in future projects 😁

+13 - Slide in on Scroll

+- Tutorial completed ✔
+- debounce function, need to go over this and break it down

+14 - Object and Arrays - Reference VS Copy